apache/skywalking-infra-e2e/docs/README.md

 - [Concepts and Designs](en/concepts-and-designs/README.md).
 The most important core ideas about SkyWalking Infra E2E.
 You can learn from here if you want to understand what is going on under our cool features.

-- [Guide](en/guide/README.md).
+- [Setup](en/setup/README.md).
 Introduce how to set up and running E2E testing.

+- [Contribution](en/contribution/README.md).
+Introduce how to contribute SkyWalking Infra E2E.

 We're always looking for help improve our documentation and codes, so please don’t hesitate to [file an issue](https://github.com/apache/skywalking/issues/new) if you see any problem.